fthomas/scala/spec/03-types.md

-A singleton type is of the form $p.$`type`, where $p$ is a path pointing to a value expected to [conform](06-expressions.html#expression-typing) to `scala.AnyRef`.
+A singleton type is of the form $p.$`type`, where $p$ is a path pointing to a value expected to [conform](06-expressions.html#expression-typing) to `scala.Any`.
 The type denotes the set of values consisting of `null` and the value denoted by $p$ (i.e., the value $v$ for which `v eq p`).